-The AVTAA designed the application forms so you can complete the forms using your computer.
+All the application forms are designed to be downloaded to your computer, filled in and saved.
+ONLY use ADOBE READER to download the blank PDF forms.
 Do not modify or change the formatting of any form.
 Forms may be rejected if they have been altered.
 All dates on forms should be written in month/day/year format.
-With exception to signatures, skills list and anesthesia records, all forms must be typed or word-processed.
+With exception to signatures and anesthesia records, all forms must be typed or word-processed.
 Hand written forms will not be accepted.
 Remember, this is a professional application; spelling/grammar and overall presentation will be considered when the application is reviewed.
 If submitting the completed application using a MAC computer, please ensure that all .pdf files are complete and are not missing any information.

 Check all scanned documents to make sure orientation is correct.
 They should NOT be upside down or sideways.
-The skills list and anesthesia records should NOT be saved as .jpeg files when scanned.
+Unless otherwise stated, DO NOT save scanned documents as .jpeg files.
+CE forms with certificates and anesthesia records will NOT be accepted if they are .jpeg files.